 Babies are vulnerable to preventable diseases like Diarrhoea and Pneumonia right after birth.

-UNICEF is working with the Government to ensure:
+UNICEF is working with the Government of India to provide:

 - More pregnant women have access to proper healthcare facilities,

-- More eligible newborn babies are admitted to Special Newborn Care Units (SNCUs) where they can be treated with special care and attention,
+- More eligible newborn babies are admitted to Special Newborn Care Units SC (SNCUs) for special care and attention,

 - More hospitals have state-of-the-art Special Newborn Care Units (SNCUs),

-- More Accredited Social Health Activist (ASHA) workers and medical staff are trained in treating newborn babies.
-They are essential in identifying, counselling and helping mothers and families.
-They are often a bridge between the community and the nearest health center in remote areas.
+- More Accredited Social Health Activist (ASHA) workers and medical staff are trained in treating newborn babies and identifying, counselling and helping mothers and families in remote areas.

 You can donate and help innocent newborn babies.